19hours/sg-statutes/Acts/Criminal Procedure Code.md

 294

-Doing obscene act or reciting obscene song in a public place
+Doing obscene act or reciting obscene words in a public place

 Ditto

 Ditto

-Ditto
+Bailable

 Imprisonment for 3 months, or fine, or both